A burning permit is not needed for recreational fires less than 3-feet-by-3-feet in size.

 City Code 130.09 prohibits propane, charcoal and electric grills and open flames on patios or balconies of multi-family properties where there are three or more dwelling units within the building.

-Submit permit application and fees to:
+Submit permit application to:

 Shakopee Fire Department